FAQs COVID-19 Vaccine

 Back to top

-Should unvaccinated people who have had COVID‐19 infection be offered COVID‐19 vaccine?
+Can unvaccinated people who have had COVID‐19 infection have COVID‐19 vaccine?

 Yes.
-People who have had COVID‐19 infection should be offered COVID‐19 vaccines.
+People who have had COVID‐19 infection may have COVID‐19 vaccines.

 The primary vaccination course should be deferred until clinical recovery from COVID‐19 and at least four weeks after diagnosis or onset of symptoms, or four weeks from the first PCR positive specimen in those who are asymptomatic.
 Those with persisting symptoms post COVID-19 may be vaccinated unless there is evidence of recent clinical deterioration.